The Massacre

 Sue: **** off!

-Dodo explains that it’s short for Dorothea Chaplet, and in doing so she manages to convince Steven and the Doctor that she could be related to Anne.
+Dodo is short for Dorothea Chaplet, which convinces Steven and the Doctor that she could be related to Anne.

 Sue: Oh, **** OFF!
 She’s as dead as a -